ulassahin-ist/vue-horse-race-simulation/README.md

 ---

 ## 🚀 Features
+- Conditions, though effective do not predetermine the race outcomes, factors of **luck** are implemented.
 - Generates **20 unique horses** with randomized names, colors, and conditions.
 - Automatically creates a **6-race program**, each with 10 randomly selected horses.
 - Displays a **live race simulation** for each round.